-The Battlefield Acupuncture Protocol uses French acupuncture needles called ASP® needles
+The Battlefield Acupuncture Protocol uses French acupuncture needles called ASP® needles.

 The ASP® needle (Semi-Permanent Needle, “A” is for Aiguille, meaning needle in French) comes in three kinds of metals.
 90% of the time the gold ones are used for the Battlefield Acupuncture protocol.
 The other metal types are stainless steel and titanium.

 They are single use needles that can stay in the ear for a few days.
 The Battlefield Acupuncture protocol can provide relief after your patients leave your clinic and for days afterwards.